Managing people in challenging times

 Get in touch with your Regional Development Program (website)

-Consider the employment arrangements and systems you have in place, including employee entitlements: Understanding employee’s final pay (PDF)
+Consider the employment arrangements and systems you have in place, including employee entitlements: Understanding an employee’s final pay (PDF)

 Keep yourself and your people safe: watch a quick video